 Water, plumbing and bathroom fittings

-Repair category 2
+Repair category 1

-Notes Within the roof space area of the rear adjunct, there were a number of lead pipes which appear to have either been capped or cut, however, it would be advisable to establish that the lead pipework within the property has been fully disconnected, due to its presence within the property.
-Sealant around shower cubicle trays was noted to be split in places.
+Notes No tests have been undertaken of the system, however within the limitations of our inspection, no significant defects were noted.
 Sanitary fittings appear serviceable however surround seals should be checked and maintained watertight.
 We were unable to view concealed areas below sanitary fittings and cannot confirm they are free from damp or other defects.

 Heating and hot water

 Repair category 1

 Notes It is assumed that the central heating system has been properly installed, updated and maintained to meet with all current regulations and standards with particular regard to fluing and ventilation requirements.
+The pipework leading to the radiator within the hall is noted to be micro board type work and it would be advised to have this pipework upgraded.